AvatarParzival/The-OWASP-Top-10-Vulnerabilities/README.md

-# VortexTech Cybersecurity - Week 1: OWASP Top 10 Research
+# VortexTech Cybersecurity - Week 1: OWASP Top 10 Vulnerabilities Research

 Research and documentation of 5 vulnerabilities from the current **OWASP Top 10:2025** list, completed for the Vortex Tech Cyber Security Internship (Task 1).